 Oxfordshire.
 OX29 8HR

 We cannot and will not accept cheques made payable in currencies other than GBP Sterling.

 Payment may be made using bank transfer.
 Full details to enable a bank transfer are made available on your conference invoice.
 If paying by this method, you must agree to pay all charges at the sending and receiving banks.

-You may request that an invoice be sent to you and/or your institution.
-It is your responsibility to ensure that the invoice is paid prior to the start of the conference.
+You may request that an invoice be sent to you which you may forward to your institution.
+It is your responsibility to ensure that the invoice is paid before the payment deadline.

 Payment may also be made using Paypal.
 Please note: a 4% charge applies to all items and services paid for in this way: this is the amount we are charged by Paypal.
-Please send us your Paypal account email so that we can send a payment request to you if you are paying by this method.
+If paying by this method please send us the email account connected with your Paypal account and we will forward you a request for payment.

 All fees are payable in advance.
 No delegate will be permitted entry to the conference if an invoice is still unpaid.